WordPress/gutenberg/schemas/README.md

 JSON schemas are used by code editors to offer tooltips, autocomplete, and validation.

+## Usage

+This has no usage within the code; as such, it should _not_ be used as a source of truth.
+These schemas are for development usage only and are mainly focused on providing auto-complete and tooltips in your editor.
+Using these schemas for validation may catch some errors, but will not catch all of them.

 ## JSON schema usage

 Many editors recognize the `$schema` property in JSON files.